-Want to be a model, but don’t know how?
+Want to know how to become a model?
 Do you dream of being the next Gigi Hadid, gracing the cover of Vogue?
-Modeling as a career has become a much-vaunted choice now with thousands of aspirants chasing the dream of becoming the next super model.
-Gone are the days when you could just rely on your luck to get spotted, the chances of that happening are one-in-a-million now.
-Becoming a model now invoives discipline, effort and perseverance.
-You need to plan, prepare and follow a strategy to stand out and get noticed.
+Modeling as a career has become a much-vaunted choice now with thousands of aspirants chasing the dream of becoming the next supermodel.
+Those days are over when you could depend on your luck to get spotted, the chances of that happening are one-in-a-million now.
+To become a model, takes discipline, effort, and perseverance.
+You need to plan, prepare, and follow a strategy to stand out and get noticed.

 Get a killer modeling portfolio